Welcome to my professional portfolio!

 - public policy.

-As a doctoral scholar at the University of Florida (UF), I promoted global engagement on campus as the Chair of International Committee at Graduate Student Council, promoted diversity as the Mayor of University Village, and co-founded the Nepal Team of Engineers Without Borders at UF.
+As a doctoral scholar at the University of Florida (UF), I promoted global engagement on campus as the Chair of International Committee at Graduate Student Council, lobbied for learning environment as a student government senator, promoted diversity as the Mayor of the University Village, and co-founded the Nepal Team of Engineers Without Borders.
 Before coming to Florida, I received second master’s degree under the Fulbright Program from the University of Pittsburgh, where I served the host community by volunteering for organizations such as A+Schools, Pittsburgh Regional International Student Ministries (PRISM), and The Pittsburgh Cultural Trust.
 I served in graduate student organizations including the Nepalese Student Association, which I led as president.

 For any questions, comments, or suggestions, please use this contact form.